Write a Slackbot with Unison Cloud

 (runBot "api-token" "signing-secret" coffeeBot)

-name = ServiceName.crnamedeate "coffeebot"
+name = ServiceName.named "coffeebot"

 ServiceName.assign name serviceHash